k0sproject/k0s/README.md

 ![k0s-logo-dark](docs/img/k0s-logo-full-color-dark.svg#gh-dark-mode-only)
 ![k0s-logo-light](docs/img/k0s-logo-full-color-light.svg#gh-light-mode-only)

-## Help Shape the Future of k0s Kubernetes: Participate in our 2023 Users Survey!
+## Help Shape the Future of k0s Kubernetes: Participate in our 2023 Users Survey

 As we continue to strive towards making k0s the best Kubernetes distribution for you, we believe in the importance of listening to your experiences, feedback, and insights.
 That’s why we’ve rolled out the “k0s Kubernetes Users Survey 2023,” and we’re inviting you to share your thoughts!
 Read more at https://medium.com/k0sproject/help-shape-the-future-of-k0s-kubernetes-participate-in-our-2023-users-survey-9549d3a72e87.
 For the hasty ones, direct link to the survey is https://forms.gle/yNoVKJJYnUUyrqCR6.